Hugo-Persson/portfolio/src/content/blog/adding-latex-resume-to-my-website.md

 ## Goals

-The main goal of the resume is to condense my personal website [hugopersson.com](https://hugopersson.com) to a one page PDF document.
-Many recruiters prefer this to get a quick overview of what I have to offer.
-It is also required for general job applications.
-So my goal was to create a setup that covers these requirements
+My primary goal was to transform my personal website, [hugopersson.com](https://hugopersson.com) into a concise one-page PDF resume.
+Many recruiters prefer a single-page format to quickly assess candidates, and having an up-to-date resume is essential for general job applications.
+To meet these needs, I aimed to establish a setup that ensures:

-- Easy to edit and maintain
+- Easy maintenance and updates
-- Creates one page PDF file
+- A single-page PDF format
-- Local development
+- Local development options
-- Plain text
+- Plain text editing
 - Summarizes:
   - Experience
   - Education